 The ideal way to buy coffee from Costa Rica is from your local roaster.
 This way you can make sure the coffee is fresh roasted and its always a good idea to support local.
 Make sure to that coffee you buy is just from Costa Rica and not a blend of Costa Rica and other coffee’s.

-If you live in a area that does not have a local roaster or who doesn’t have coffee from Costa Rica, your next best option is to try to order it directly from a coffee producer in Costa Rica or from a site like Amazon.
+If you live in a area that does not have a local roaster or who doesn’t have coffee from Costa Rica, your next best option is to try to order it directly from a coffee producer in Costa Rica or from a site like Amazon or with Cafe Britt

 By far the largest producer and most well known company is a company called Cafe Britt.
 If you have ever been to Costa Rica, you will know what I am talking about because they are everywhere from the airport to your hotel gift shop.

-Although Cafe Britt is this large because they do a good job and have some excellcent coffee, there are many others coffee companies to choose from and I listed the more local ones with well roasted coffee and that you can find on Amazon below.
-You can check them out directly but the shipping costs and the time it will take to get to you may make it less cost effective .
+Although Cafe Britt is this large because they do a good job and have some excellent coffee, there are many others coffee companies to choose from and I listed the more local ones with well roasted coffee and that you can find on Amazon.